 How To Make Pioneer Woman S’mores Cookies

-- Make the Cookie Dough: In a large bowl, whisk together the melted butter, sugar, honey, vanilla, and egg until combined.
-In a separate large bowl, combine the flour, graham cracker crumbs, baking powder, baking soda, and salt.
-Add the dry ingredients to the wet ingredients and combine thoroughly with a spatula.
+- 1. Make the cookie dough: Whisk the melted butter, sugar, honey, vanilla, and egg in a large bowl until the mixture looks smooth.
+In a separate bowl, stir together the flour, graham cracker crumbs, baking powder, baking soda, and salt.
+Add the dry ingredients to the wet ones and use a spatula to mix them until no white streaks of flour remain.

-- Scoop, Top, and Chill: Using a large (1/4-cup) scoop, scoop the cookie dough and roll it into large balls.
-Space them about 2 inches apart on parchment-lined baking sheets.
-Press a square of a milk chocolate bar into the top of each dough ball.
-Chill the dough in the refrigerator for at least 30 minutes.
+- 3. Scoop, top, and chill: Use a large 1/4-cup scoop to form the dough into big balls and place them on parchment-lined baking sheets about 2 inches apart.
+Press a square of the milk chocolate bar firmly into the top of each ball.
+Put the sheets in the fridge for at least 30 minutes to firm up the butter and honey.

-- Cool and Serve: Let the cookies cool on the baking sheets for 5 minutes before transferring them to a wire rack.
-Serve warm while the marshmallow is still gooey.
+- 6. Cool and serve: Let the cookies sit on the hot baking sheets for 5 minutes so the bottoms finish setting.
+Move them to a wire rack and serve them while they’re still warm and the topping is stretchy.

 Recipe Tips